jwajer/capstone/README.md

 # Jackson Wajer's Capstone Project
 # Champlain College Class of 2021

+All files are linked in relevant documentation found on the Homepage

 The following files were used in Sprint 1 - SYS 320
 * GenerateIPFiles.ps1
 * JWmain_menu-dd.bash